ynhi27/CIS41B/README.md

 # CIS41B

-These are all exercises, assignments, and small projects that I had done for CIS 41B course at De ANza College.
+These are all exercises, assignments, and small projects that I had done for CIS 41B course at De Anza College.

 ### Exercise WebScraping
 Write a Python script to scrape this website: